-You’d do anything for your child, but you feel guilty about admitting the truth, even to yourself—sometimes you don’t like him very much.
-It’s a secret that many parents of acting-out kids share, but rarely confess to anyone.
+You’d do anything for your child, but you feel guilty about admitting the truth, even to yourself.
+The truth is, sometimes you don’t like him very much.
+It’s a secret that many parents of acting-out kids share but rarely confess to anyone.
 James Lehman explains how dealing with a difficult child can take its toll on the parent-child relationship, and he gives you some practical advice on how to handle it.

 Not liking your child’s behavior is very different from not liking him as a person.

-A child’s individuation process (the time, usually during adolescence, when kids are forming their identities) almost always includes breaking away from their family.
+A child’s adolescent development and identity formation almost always includes breaking away from their family.
 Sometimes that translates into obnoxious, annoying or self-involved behavior on the part of teenagers.
-And because the parent-child bond is so strong, that individuation process often becomes very strained and stressed for everyone as time goes on.
+And because the parent-child bond is so strong, that breaking-away process often becomes very strained and stressed for everyone as time goes on.
 For adolescents with unstable behavior, it can even become destructive or violent.

 Do You Dislike Your Child—or Do You Dislike His Behavior?

 Here’s an important distinction I’d like to make again: not liking your child’s behavior is very different from not liking him as a person.
 That’s hard to define for a lot of parents because a child’s behavior becomes part of his personality in some ways.
 In fact, you often can’t see where he ends and the behavior begins.
 And it’s not only his behavior.
 He also might be using his personality to confront, attack, or demean you.